Burns, Marleau lead Sharks to 2-1 win over Stars - WHIZ News

 Jamie Benn scored for the Stars, who had a six-game winning streak halted.

+“You get a little extra energy, some extra jump and it’s nice getting that one on the board tonight,” Marleau said.

+Marleau extended his ironman streak for games played under contract to 831, the second-longest among active streak behind Florida Panthers defenseman Keith Yandle (841) and the sixth longest all-time.

 Pavelski was playing his former team for the first time since signing a $21 million, three-year deal with Dallas during the offseason.
 A video tribute to Pavelski followed the player introductions.
-The former Sharks captain skated across the ice and waved to fans just before the start of the game.
+The former Sharks captain skated across the ice and waved to fans who gave him a long ovation just before the start of the game.

 Pavelski played 963 games in 13 seasons in San Jose and is the franchise’s second all-time leading goal scorer (355) and ranks third in assists (406) and points (761).